elfvingralf/gemini-vision-node-example/README.md

 ### Run the code

-Go to the folder in your terminal and run:
+Go to the folder in your terminal.
+If you haven't already run `yarn install` do that.
+Then run:
 `node index.js`

 I've included three example files in the project that I use in my video tutorial, but you can of course use any files.